trinker/textreadr/README.md

         read_document() %>%
         head(3)

-    ## [1] "Interview with Mary Waters Spaulding, August 8, 2013"                                           "CRAIG BREADEN: My name is Craig Breaden.
-I’m the audiovisual archivist at Duke University,"     "and I’m with Kirston Johnson, the curator of the Archive of Documentary Arts at Duke.
+    ## [1] "Interview with Mary Waters Spaulding, August 8, 2013"
+    ## [2] "CRAIG BREADEN: My name is Craig Breaden.
+I’m the audiovisual archivist at Duke University,"
+    ## [3] "and I’m with Kirston Johnson, the curator of the Archive of Documentary Arts at Duke.
 The date"

     html_doc %>%
         read_document() %>%
         head(3)

-    ## [1] "textreadr Creed"                                                                                                 "The textreadr package aims to be a lightweight tool kit that handles 80% of an analyst’s text reading in needs."
-"The package handles .docx, .doc, .pdf, .html, and .txt."
+    ## [1] "textreadr Creed"
+    ## [2] "The textreadr package aims to be a lightweight tool kit that handles 80% of an analyst’s text reading in needs."
+    ## [3] "The package handles .docx, .doc, .pdf, .html, .pptx, and .txt."

     txt_doc %>%
         read_document() %>%